THE LIST OF OUR

 The Scale

 The Niagara region in not a huge one.
 An army could march from the top to the bottom in two days (in peacetime).We use two day turns, which allows for the tiniest of actions and moves to be of significance.
 As far as troop scale is concerned all units used in play are called Detachments, which represent between 100-200 men.
-Thus the British 100th
+Thus the British 100th regiment (roughly 600 men) is composed of four detachments.

 Also, battlefield, uniform, and historic site books printed by:

-The Old Fort Niagara Society
+The Old Fort Niagara Society:

-Uniforms and Equipment of the United States Forces on the War Of 1812 War Along the Niagara
+Uniforms and Equipment of the United States Forces in the War Of 1812

-The Niagara Historical Society
+The Niagara Historical Society:

 The Battle of Queenston Heights